tehbaconvr/Banana/README.md

 When you join a modded lobby, simply beat on your chest like a gorilla in an alternating fashion with both hands 4 times (LRLR or RLRL).
 This will summon the interface in front of you.
 To hide the interface, simply grab it and throw it away.

 ## Installation
+To install *Grate*, simply download the .dll from releases and put it in your Gorilla Tag plugins folder.

 ## Important notes

-While *Grate* is designed to be safe to use in modded lobbies, it is important to note that using mods in any form in public lobbies can result in a ban from the game.
+While *Grate* is designed to be safe to use in modded lobbies, it is important to note that using mods in any form in public lobbies or non-modded privates can result in a ban from the game.
 Use *Grate* at your own risk and only in modded lobbies.

 ## Bugs and issues
 If you encounter any bugs or issues while using *Grate*, please report them on the mod's GitHub page.
 I will do my best to address them as soon as possible.